Skip to content

 In 1614, at 16, her dad finally bothered to negotiate for her release.
 Princess Pocohantas said no thank you.
 According to the surviving accounts, she said something roughly translatable as “Daddy, daddy, you bastard, I’m through.”
 Better to remain with the Englishmen than to be just another sword or axe in her father’s bellicose bargaining arsenal.

 As Plath knew best, what’s a girl with daddy issues to do next?
 Get with an older foreign man, and quick, of course!
 Just a month later Pocahontas married English tobacco farmer John Rolfe, ushering in an eight-year period of relative peace between the English and indigenous peoples of Virginia.
 I wonder if she ever thought of her marriage as the diplomacy of which her father was incapable.
 Rolfe, for his part, thought he was saving her heathen soul.
-2 And he probably smugly thought he did, as like the most dutiful of Christian woman, Pocahontas, now baptized Rebecca, promptly bore him a son nine months following the wedding.
+2 And he probably smugly thought he did, as like the most dutiful of Christian women, Pocahontas, now baptized Rebecca, promptly bore him a son nine months following the wedding.

 In 1616, The Virginia Company sent John, Rebecca and baby Thomas Rolfe to London on a PR tour where she met King James.
 Legend has it he was so unremarkable that she didn’t realize he was the monarch until someone told her to whom she had just been introduced.
 (If you’re keeping count, that’s king #2 she made it known she found unimpressive.)
 She died in Gravesend, England in March 1617 when she fell sick at the outset of the return voyage to Virginia.
 She was roughly 20.